grzeimann/Panacea/README.md

-# Panacea
+# Panacea V1.0 (Automatic LRS2 Pipeline)
-This package is intended to be the base reduction pipeline for VIRUS and LRS2 at the Hobby Eberly Telescope.
+This package the reduction pipeline for LRS2 observations at the Hobby Eberly Telescope.
-Instructions for installation and use at the Texas Advanced Computing Center (TACC) are below.
+Every morning the pipeline reduces data taken the previous night.
+Below we discuss the algorithms and products of Panacea, how to access your data reductions, and how to run the pipeline yourself with varying options.
+All of the data reduction products live on the Texas Advanced Computing Center (TACC).
+We start with the instructions to log on to TACC, and where you reductions are placed.

 ## Getting Started with LRS2